lsst-dm/dmtn-056/design.rst

 Transition
 ----------

-The "python" and "persistable" entries in v14 Butler dataset policy files refer to Python and C++ ConcreteDataset types, respectively.
+The "python" and "persistable" entries in v14 Butler dataset policy files refer to Python and C++ InMemoryDataset types, respectively.

 Python API
 ----------

-While all ConcreteDatasets are Python objects, they have no common class or interface.
+While all InMemoryDatasets are Python objects, they have no common class or interface.

 SQL Representation
 ------------------

-ConcreteDatasets exist only in Python and do not have any SQL representation.
+InMemoryDatasets exist only in Python and do not have any SQL representation.

 .. _DataUnit: